 Egg Tofu is Japanese steamed tofu made of eggs and dashi mixture that is steamed till firm, chilled, then served with a dashi and soy sauce broth.
 In Japan, we call this dish Tamago Dofu (玉子豆腐).

 Even though it’s called “tofu”, egg tofu does not include soybeans or nigari.
 What is nigari?
 It is magnesium chloride which is used to firm soymilk into silken tofu.
+The dish is called egg tofu because of its tofu-like texture and square shape, just like Sesame Tofu (胡麻豆腐) and Almond Tofu (杏仁豆腐) which also do not contain soy.

 Tips for Making Egg Tofu